Boredom at Work

 ChatGPT isn’t the only option:

-• Claude - Anthropic’s AI, known for nuanced responses
+• Claude - Anthropic’s AI, known for nuanced writing and analysis

 • Gemini - Google’s AI, integrated with Google services